CEO Ian Temple talks about how Hydrogen has coped throughout the pandemic and how communication and relationship building is changed forever.

 For now, control what you can.
 Work with what you know.
 And keep communication clear and candid.

 FaceTime or face-to-face – what do you think works better?
-Share your thoughts and experiences with the #TalentVoices hashtag.Posted 6 months ago
+Share your thoughts and experiences with the #TalentVoices hashtag.Posted almost 2 years ago